open-edge-insights/video-ingestion/README.md

         $ cd [repo]/docker_setup
         $ docker-compose up --build ia_video_ingestion
         ```
-    2. Update EIS VideoIngestion config key value in `etcd` using UI
+    2. Update EIS VideoIngestion config key in distributed key-value
-       like `EtcdKeeper` or programmatically.
-Please note that the dynamic
+       store using UI's like `EtcdKeeper` or programmatically, the container
-       update of the config only works for the "ingestor" key value without
-       container restarts.
-If "filter" key value is changed, then the changes
-       are picked by restarting the container.
+       restarts to pick the new changes.